Paradigm Aspect Links

 With the scientific findings at this time, there should be no question as to the underlying bicamerality of the human brain-mind.
 The evidence and support for this paradigm is extensive and undeniable.
 There may be differing models of how it works, but these exist in an overall miasma of enigmas as to how any model of the brain-mind works.
 Each of these proposals have their strengths and weaknesses, but disconfirming any one model does NOT disconfirm the basic paradigm itself.

 Who was Julian Jaynes?
-He wrote a single book, The Origin of Consciousness in the Breakdown of the Bicameral Mind, which in my view, will be regarded as one of the major pieces of academic work of the last century.
+He wrote a single book, The Origin of Consciousness in the Breakdown of the Bicameral Mind, which in my view and many others, will be regarded as one of the major pieces of academic work of the last century.
 He taught at Princeton, which seems to have been attracting more than its share of genius-level talent at the time.

 Jaynes made (and massively documented) the astonishing claim that the entire manner in which the human mind works is now totally different from the manner in which it worked 4000 years ago.
 He documented this by analyzing ancient literature and other ancient works from the behavior being described, and also demonstrated the neuro-physiological basis of the former behavior modality in the right-brain analog to the Wernicke (speech) area on the left side of the human brain.